DR. CHRISTINA RUSH

 My favorite quote is “What if I fail?
 Oh, but my darling, what if you fly?”

-I am a Licensed Clinical Psychologist (NC #4009) and am Level III Certified by ASRM (American Society of Reproductive Medicine).
+I am a Licensed Clinical Psychologist (NC #4009) and am a member of ASRM (American Society of Reproductive Medicine).

 I am also PSYPACT approved, which means I can provide therapy to anyone in the following states: Alabama, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Virginia , Washington , West Virginia, Wisconsin